Pharmaceutical care: Patient Care Process

+A principle of the patient care process is patient-centeredness.

+The patient care process was initially called the "Pharmacists Workup of Drug Therapy" and served as a means to document drug therapy decisions.

+Practice Management System

+"The practice management system includes all of the resources required to bring the service to the patient.
+Physical space, the appointment system, documentation, reporting, evaluation, payment for the service, and much more are included in the management of a service."

 Goal

 The ultimate goal of pharmaceutical care (optimize medicines use and improving health outcomes) exists in all practice settings and in all cultures where medicines are used.
-It involves two major functions: identifying potential and manifest problems in the pharmacotherapy (DRPs), and then resolving the problems and preventing the potential problems from becoming real for the patient and his therapy outcomes.
+It involves two major functions: identifying potential and manifest problems in the pharmacotherapy (drug therapy problems, or DTPs), and then resolving the problems and preventing the potential problems from becoming real for the patient and his therapy outcomes.
 This should preferably be done together with other health care professionals and the patient through a review of the medication (and diseases) and subsequent counselling and discussions.